Best of Hannity - Sean's Funeral Arrangements - July 4th, Hour 3

 You said the United States of America, our country, is one of the top destinations for human trafficking and among the largest consumers of child sex.

-And then you put up that there are more humans trapped in slavery today than at any other time in history, including when slavery was legal and millions of these slaves are children.
+And then you put up that there are more humans trapped in slavery today than at any other time in history, including when slavery was legal.

-Now I mean that that that took me aback.
+Now, I mean, that took me aback.

-I did now I've known over the years interviewing guys that have worked in in various law enforcement that have told me how real this is and how dangerous this is and how widespread this is, but I uh those statistics startled me.
+Now, I've known over the years interviewing guys that have worked in various law enforcement that have told me how real this is and how dangerous this is and how widespread this is.

-Well okay.
+Well, okay.

-Um two things here.
+Two things here.

 One, I want to tell you how incredible this film is.

-Now the public is well aware that a lot of this stuff comes out and then the next day it's gone.
+Now, the public is well aware that a lot of this stuff comes out, and then the next day it's gone.

-Um, like the Maverick movie last year, Top Gun, great adventure.
+This is not a woke movie like the Maverick movie last year, Top Gun, great adventure.

-This also has a great adventure thrill ride when you watch what my hero Tim Ballard, who I got to play, and thankfully, he came to me and asked me to play this uh part.
+This also has a great adventure thrill ride when you watch what my hero Tim Ballard, who I got to play, and thankfully, he came to me and asked me to play this part.

-But I'm gonna explain something.
+But I'm going to explain something.

-Like The Passion of Christ, the movie you just mentioned earlier.
+Like The Passion of the Christ, the movie you just mentioned earlier, people don't leave the theater.

-The mouths are wide open, just looking at each other uh because they just went on this massive thrill ride, but something that hits you so hard to your core.
+The mouths are wide open, just looking at each other because they just went on this massive thrill ride.

 It's one of the best films I've done since The Passion of the Christ.